-2021 Methodology and Design
+2022 Methodology and Design

-Cohort 24 Baseline Sampling
+Cohort 25 Baseline Sampling

-- MAOs with fewer than 500 members were not required to report HOS. - For MAOs with 500 to 1,200 members, all eligible members were included in the sample. - For MAOs with more than 1,200 members, a simple random sample of 1,200 members was selected for the baseline survey. - Members were defined as eligible if they were 18 years or older on the date the sample was drawn.
+- MAOs with fewer than 500 members were not required to report HOS. - For MAOs with 500 to 1,200 members, all eligible members were included in the sample. - For MAOs with more than 1,200 members, a simple random sample of 1,200 members was selected. - Members were defined as eligible if they were 18 years or older on the date the sample was drawn.
 The six months enrollment requirement was waived beginning in 2009, and members with End Stage Renal Disease (ESRD) were no longer excluded from the sampling beginning in 2010.
 Since 2019, MAOs could also request a survey sample larger than 1,200.
 Oversampling was expressed as a whole percentage of the standard sample size.
-Since 2019, I-SNPs are not required to report the HOS Baseline Survey.
+Since 2020, I-SNPs have been excluded from the HOS Baseline.